Acinnamon9/Interview-Prep/Flask.md

-Certainly!
-Here are some excellent resources for learning Flask and Django, including tutorials, documentation, and code samples.
+This is a list of recommended resources for learning Flask and Django.
+Why Flask?
+Because its easier than Django.
+Why Django? because its more powerful than flask.
 ### Flask Resources

 1. **Flask Official Documentation**: